 Whether you’re exercising to stay fit and healthy, or working out as a pro athlete, you need foods that will amplify the recovery process.

+The food you eat after exercise is just as important as what you eat before you train.
+The foods you eat make a great deal of difference in soreness, recovery time, and energy. both before and after.
 Eating the following foods make after my workouts makes the difference in how I feel, how quick my energy comes back, and how well my muscle tissue recovers and rebuilds:

 Fruit Smoothie with Protein Base

-A fruit smoothie will not only hydrate the body after exercise, it also packs plenty of nutrients into a single beverage.
+A fruit smoothie will not only hydrate the body after training, but it also packs plenty of nutrients into a single beverage.
 Another advantage of liquid meals is that they are quick to digest and absorb.
 A smoothie recipe that combines carbohydrates and protein provides the primary food sources required after a workout.
 I like blending frozen fruit with Greek yogurt, whey protein shake, or soy milk.
 Sometimes I add natural sweeteners for even more taste and flavors.

 Dried Fruits and Nuts

 And if you’re short of time when it comes to cooking full meals after exercise: try dried fruits and nuts.
-Dried fruits and nuts are usually a real convenient option that is full of nutrients.
+Dried fruits and nuts are usually a really convenient option that is full of nutrients.
 Whenever you eat dried fruits you’re getting a good portion of simple carbohydrates and a quick injection of protein from the nuts you eat.

 Grilled Chicken Mixed with Veggies